status-im/nimbus-eth2/docs/the_nimbus_book/src/intro.md

 Although Nimbus will support full and archival nodes, its main implementation will be as a light client, with a focus on Proof of Stake and sharding.

-All our code is open source; we encourage you to keep track of our activity on [github.com/status-im/nimbus](github.com/status-im/nimbus)) and keep up to date with our progress through the [Nimbus blog](https://our.status.im/tag/nimbus/).
+All our code is open source; we encourage you to keep track of our activity at [github.com/status-im/nimbus](https://github.com/status-im/nimbus)).
+You can also keep up to date with our progress through the [Nimbus blog](https://our.status.im/tag/nimbus/).

 ## Get in touch